Chris8031/MPH-Funnels-Project/README.md

 # MPH-Funnels-Project
-Repository for managing code related to the MPH project for small-site monitoring
+Repository for managing code related to the MPH project for small-site monitoring.
+This repository contains all code relevant to analysis, modelling and simulation for my dissertation.